- Abstract Submission Ends: May 17, 2019

 Key topics to be presented and discussed:

 - Raw materials: Supply chain, Industrial manufacturing

 - Product traceability and Quality control of raw materials

 - Industrial surfactant production: Process economics, Formulation aspects, cost/performance

-- Markets, Applications and Regulatory background
+- Markets, Applications and Regulatory background (cosmetic and chemistry)

 - Life cycle analysis with Waste and environmental issues